attekett/NodeFuzz/README.md

 	(Note: If you see error about native code compile from websocket-module you can ignore it.
 	NodeFuzz doesn't use that feature of node-websocket.)

-	3.Run "npm install buffer-crc32" in the NodeFuzz root folder to install the required module for reporting to Grinder.
+	3.Run "npm install buffer-crc32" and "npm install xmlhttprequest" in the NodeFuzz root folder to install the required module for reporting to Grinder.

 	4.Configure required parameters from config.js